I waited. I waited patiently. I waited for the picturesque life I had concocted in my head. The great life after depression. Yeah, that one.

 I always waited for something to happen, for something (or someone) miraculous to take my depression away from me.
-There are hints of this in my last post regarding a letter I had written just five years ago.
 I gave my depression complete control over my life and never once did I question that… until I started going to therapy.

 That simple acknowledgement that this is, in fact, YOUR life is a game changer.

 “Rock bottom became the solid foundation on which I rebuilt my life.” – JK Rowling ⚡️✨

 Very well said !!
 You’re such an inspiration 💕 keep inspiring people !!

 wow.
 Just wow.
 You’re an inspiration.
 Seriously.
 SO strong.